ja-thomas/hyperbandr/README.md

 The project is not yet finished but can already be used on your own problems and should work with any other R package/algorithm as long as it is suitable for hyperband.

-### Please check the vignette folder for a very in-depth explanation + exhaustive examples on how to use the package and in particular, how to exploit the R6 class system in order to combine hyperband with MBO.
+### Please check the vignette folder for a very in-depth explanation + exhaustive examples, including a "how-to" computing single bracket objects or even combining hyperband with MBO.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ------------------------------------------------------------------------